shohamlab/usnm2p/README.md

 ### Acquisition protocols & raw data

-Raw data consist of inividual 16-bit deep, 256-by-256 pixels grayscale TIF images acquired at a sampling rate of 3.56 Hz by the Bruker microscope during experiments.
+Raw data consist of inividual 16-bit deep, 256-by-256 pixels grayscale TIF images acquired at a sampling rate of 3.56 Hz and spatial resolution of 1.97 μm / pixel by the Bruker microscope during experiments.

 Each acquisition protocol (or run) consists of 16 sonication trials with an inter sonication interval of approximately 30s.